-We have an experienced team of specialist family lawyers who are approved by the Law Society Family Panel, the Law Society Children’s Panel, Resolution Accredited Specialists and Mediator.
+Battrick Clark Solicitors of Bristol offer a comprehensive Fixed fee divorce service.
+We have an experienced team of specialist family lawyers who are approved by the Law Society Family Panel and Children’s Panel, and are Resolution Accredited Specialists and Family Mediation Accredited.

-To help you understand more about what’s involved, we have put together a brief introduction to the grounds for divorce, the process and more details regarding our fixed fee.
+To help you understand more about what’s involved, we have put together a brief introduction to the grounds for divorce as well as the divorce process, and more details regarding our fixed fee.

 - Unreasonable behaviour

 - Desertion (when one spouse abandons the other for at least two years)

 - Separation of more than two years (where both parties consent to divorce)